CrockPot Apple Pie Oatmeal

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Slow Cooker Apple Pie Oatmeal recipe isn’t low in carbs, but made with your favorite sweetener and eaten with low-fat milk or low-fat Vanilla soy milk, this recipe would be a good choice for phase 2 or 3 of the original South Beach Diet.
+This Slow Cooker Apple Pie Oatmeal recipe is probably too high in carbs for a low-carb diet.
+When it’s made with your favorite sweetener and eaten with low-fat milk or low-fat Vanilla soy milk, this recipe would be a good choice for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One: